bodzaital/conlang-text-gen/README.md

 ## Changelog
  - v2017.2: See full changelog [at the releases tab](https://github.com/bodzaital/conlang-text-gen/releases/tag/v2017.2).
- - [v2017.1](https://bodzaital.github.io/conlang/): Changed look and feel.
+ - v2017.1: Changed look and feel.
 The app uses bootstrap, and has a responsive layout that works on mobiles and desktops.
 No extra functionality added.
 This release aimed to port every part of the original to a more modern interface.

 ## Roadmap
 I plan on adding additional features to the app, like a better "how to" dialog, different functions for buttons, and contextual help messages.

- - ~~Different (hopefully better) "how to" dialog.~~
+ - **Added in v2017.2:** Different (hopefully better) "how to" dialog.
  - Contextual help messages.
- - ~~More colors.~~
+ - **Added in v2017.2:** More colors.
- - ~~Brief description on the page.~~ It's in the Help/About modal window.
+ - **Added in v2017.2:** ~~Brief description on the page.~~ instead, in the help window.
  - Better position for the output on smaller screens.
+ - Save/Load functionality (either through a dialog or localStorage).

 ## Before and after screenshots